Alessandro Nivola

 Alessandro Antine Nivola (born June 28, 1972) is an American actor.
 His work includes both screen and stage, and his accolades include a Screen Actors Guild Award, in addition to nominations for a Tony Award and an Independent Spirit Award.

 Nivola made his acting film debut in Face/Off (1997) and has since acted in films such as Mansfield Park (1999), Jurassic Park III (2001), Laurel Canyon (2002), Junebug (2005), Coco Before Chanel (2009), Ginger & Rosa (2012), American Hustle (2013), Selma (2014), A Most Violent Year (2014), Disobedience (2017), You Were Never Really Here (2017), The Art of Self-Defense (2019), The Many Saints of Newark (2021), Boston Strangler (2023), The Room Next Door (2024), and The Brutalist (2024).
 He portrayed Aleksei Sytsevich / Rhino in the Marvel superhero film Kraven the Hunter (2024).

 He founded the production company King Bee Productions with his wife Emily Mortimer in 2013.
-On television, he acted in and produced the HBO comedy Doll & Em (2015), and has portrayed Mark Madoff in the HBO television film The Wizard of Lies (2017), Mr. Dean in the FX / BBC One series Black Narcissus (2020) and Bert Schneider in the Apple TV+ thriller miniseries The Big Cigar (2024).
+On television, he acted in and produced the HBO comedy Doll & Em (2015), and has portrayed Mark Madoff in the HBO television film The Wizard of Lies (2017), Mr. Dean in the FX / BBC One series Black Narcissus (2020), Bert Schneider in the Apple TV+ thriller miniseries The Big Cigar (2024) and Calvin Klein in the FX/Hulu drama miniseries Love Story.

 On stage, he made his Broadway debut in the play A Month in the Country (1995) for which he was nominated for the Drama Desk Award for Outstanding Featured Actor in a Play.
 He returned to Broadway acting in the revivals of Terence Rattigan's The Winslow Boy (2012), and Bernard Pomerance's The Elephant Man earning a Tony Award for Best Featured Actor in a Play nomination for the latter.

 Early life and education

-Nivola was born in Boston, Massachusetts to Virginia (née Davis), an artist, and Pietro Salvatore Nivola, a professor of political science and a senior fellow at The Brookings Institution.
-Nivola's paternal grandfather was the Sardinian sculptor Costantino Nivola, and his paternal grandmother, Ruth Guggenheim, was a Jewish refugee from Germany.
+Italian-American, Nivola was born in Boston, Massachusetts, to Virginia (née Davis), an artist, and Pietro Salvatore Nivola, a professor of political science and a senior fellow at the Brookings Institution.
+Nivola's paternal grandfather was the Italian (Sardinian) sculptor Costantino Nivola, and his paternal grandmother, Ruth Guggenheim, was a Jewish refugee from Germany.

 The elder of two boys (his brother, Adrian Nivola, a painter, is five years younger), Alessandro Nivola's childhood was divided between Boston; Burlington, Vermont, where he attended the Mater Christi School (a ministry of the Sisters of Mercy); and Washington, D.C.
 He later attended Phillips Exeter Academy and Yale University.